alansav/env-var/README.md

 console.log('PORT: ' + value );
 ```

-start the node server using:
+execute index.js using node by using:

 `PORT=8000 node index.js`